auth0/docs/articles/connections/social/apple/guides/add-siwa-to-web-app-siwa.md

 ---
-title: Add Native Sign In with Apple to Your App
+title: Add Sign In with Apple to Your Web App
 connection: Apple
 index: 3
 image: /media/connections/apple.svg
 seo_alias: apple
-description: Learn how to add native login functionality to your app with Apple.
-You will need to generate keys, copy these into your Auth0 settings, and enable the connection.
+description: Learn how to add native login functionality to your web app with Apple.
 toc: true
 topics:
   - authentication